sdelrio/vagrant-lan-nodes/README.md

-# Several nodes LAN with Vagrant and Virtualbox
+# Several nodes in LAN with Vagrant and Virtualbox

 Simple set up to create virtual machine nodes with Vagrant to use as a test machine.
 Since sometimes creating one or two machines on the notebook was not enough, I wanted to use other computers on the LAN for my tests.